uw-midsun/CAN-Explorer/README.md

 ```

 # Pipenv
-To have global install of pipenv, run
+To have a global install of pipenv, run
 ```
 pip3 install pipenv
 ```